Menu

 Sign within the designated signature box exactly as recorded in bank records.
 If the customer cannot sign, a thumb impression is accepted: left thumb for men and right thumb for women.

 A bank officer may ask for ID proof, such as an aadhaar, when a thumb impression is used.
+Also, You may also need to sign on the reverse side of the slip for verification.

 7. Fill the Reverse Side (Optional)